michele-libralato/michele-libralato.github.io/_pages/about.md

 ---

 ### Michele Libralato
-Researcher at [Politechnic Department of Engineering and Architecture](https://newsdpia.uniud.it/) of the [Università degli Studi di Udine (University of Udine)](https://people.uniud.it/page/michele.libralato).
+Postdoc at [Politechnic Department of Engineering and Architecture](https://newsdpia.uniud.it/) of the [Università degli Studi di Udine (University of Udine)](https://people.uniud.it/page/michele.libralato).
 Laboratory: [Thermal Systems Lab](https://thermalsystems.uniud.it/)

 ## Libri di testo (textbooks)